ghudiczius/docker-media-radarr/README.md

 # Radarr

-Simple docker image for Radarr without any bloat, built on the official mono image.
+Simple docker image for Radarr without any bloat, built on the official dotnet runtime image.
 Radarr runs as user `radarr` with `uid` and `gid` `1000` and listens on port `7878`.

 ## Usage